NicoGGG/nvim/README.md

 - [x] Basic setup
 - [x] LSP for python and go
 - [x] Which key for keymap helpers
-- [x] More LSP: html, django, javascript/typescript, heredoc
+- [x] More LSP/Formatter: html, django, javascript/typescript, heredoc
+- [ ] Try to use none-ls for formatting, using lspconfig and mason instead of outside installation and configuration with Neoformat
 - [ ] Debugger for python and go